hylo-lang/GitBooks/Tour/modules.md

 ### Bundling files

-You can bundle multiple files in a single module by passing all of them as arguments to `hyloc`.
+You can bundle multiple files in a single module by passing all of them as arguments to `hc`.
 For example, in a separate file we can define a function, that prints a specialized greeting, and call it from `Hello.hylo`:

 ```
 // In `Hello.hylo`